DealerDotCom/web-integration-api-docs/source/includes/_methods.md

 (async APILoader => {
 	const API = await APILoader.create();

+	// Callback function to be called when your HTML slide is rendered. const myCallback = (data) => {
+		// The `el` property is the top level HTML element where your content will be placed.
+You may modify this element or insert additional elements into it. const { el } = data;

+		// The height and width variables give you size information about the content placement location. const { width, height } = data;

+		el.style.height = height;
+		el.style.width = width;

+		// The full Vehicle Object is available in the callback data. const { vehicle } = data;

+		// This destructures a few variables out of that vehicle object for later use.
+		// The height and width variables give you size information about the content placement location. const { year, make, model, vin } = vehicle;

+		el.innerHTML = `<iframe style="height: ${height}px; width: 100%; border: 0;" frameborder="0" src="https://www.myintegration.com/framed-in-content/index.html?year=${vehicle.year}&make=${vehicle.make}&model=${vehicle.model}&vin=${vehicle.vin}" />`;
+	}

 	// This informs your script when the displayed list of vehicles has changed, or when a Vehicle Details Page has loaded.
 	API.subscribe('vehicle-data-updated-v1', async ev => {
 		// This obtains a list of VINs for the displayed vehicles. const vins = await API.utils.getAttributeForVehicles('vin');